top of page

 Ben Utting

-Ben is an archaeologist interested in early human dispersal and adaptation throughout Southeast Asia, Australia, and the Pacific.
+Ben is an archaeologist interested in early human dispersal and adaptation throughout Southeast Asia.
 His research involves stone tool analysis, which can shed light on human behavioural variability in space and time.
 Utting holds a BA from Stony Brook University and an MPhil and PhD from the University of Cambridge.
-He is currently a Peter Buck Postdoctoral Fellow/Life on a Sustainable Planet Fellow in the Human Origins Program at the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
+He is currently a member of the Human Origins Program at the Smithsonian, an adjunct faculty member in the Department of Anthropology at the University of Connecticut, Stamford, and an affiliate research scientist in the Department of Anthropology at the University of Connecticut, Storrs.

 Ben.jpg